As Number Of Foreclosed Homes Grows, So Does Mold

-Bob Bennett runs Farsight Management in Northeastern Ohio, which specializes in cleaning up water-damaged buildings.
+Bob Bennett runs Farsight Management in northeastern Ohio, specializing in cleaning up water-damaged buildings.

-A full quarter of his work now comes from moldy, foreclosed homes where the electricity's been shut off.
-No electricity means no sump pump or dehumidifier for months, even years, and that often means mold.
-Slimy black or green patches creeping up drywall and blanketing bathroom fixtures.
+A full quarter of his work now comes from moldy, foreclosed homes where the electricity has been shut off.
+No electricity means no sump pump or dehumidifier for months, even years, and that often means mold — slimy black or green patches creeping up drywall and blanketing bathroom fixtures.

 "Here, water came out of the sump, and it got underneath the carpet, came over to the wall, and then wicked up the side of the gypsum board, so you can see this banding where the top of the wicking stopped," he says.

 Even minor mold abatement can start at $5,000 and cost much, much more.
-In this particular case, Bennett estimates more than $6,000, plus the cost of new floors, walls and carpet.
+In this particular case, Bennett estimates a price tag of more than $6,000, plus the cost of new floors, walls and carpet.
+He wears a head-to-toe protective suit on most jobs.

 A Manifestation Of The Foreclosure Crisis

-He wears a head-to-toe protective suit on most jobs, while Realtor Rebecca Terakedis shows an increasing number of abandoned, foreclosed and moldy, but otherwise fine, homes to prospective buyers.
+Realtor Rebecca Terakedis has been showing an increasing number of abandoned, foreclosed and moldy — but otherwise fine — homes to prospective buyers.

-"I have a release form that I use, and if the property's got a lot of mold in it, I don't even let my own husband go in it without signing this disclosure because I don't want the liability," she says.
+"I have a release form that I use, and if the property has got a lot of mold in it, I don't even let my own husband go in it without signing this disclosure because I don't want the liability," she says.
 "I had one really interesting [one].
-It was the middle of winter, there were icicles coming out of the windows above the garage, no heat, but it was 80 degrees inside of the house because it was self-composting."
+It was the middle of winter.
+There were icicles coming out of the windows above the garage, no heat, but it was 80 degrees inside of the house because it was self-composting."